Mission

 Bootheel Healthcare Foundation was created in 2024 to explore the needs and feasibility of healthcare in the Bootheel of Missouri.
 It’s purpose is to create a model that could be replicated, to provide healthcare and related education programs that will improve economic conditions, healthcare outcomes and create new jobs based on needs data and verified information in rural Missouri.

 Bootheel Healthcare Foundation was awarded a Strategic Planning Grant from Delta Regional Authority in Fall 2024.
 BHF has engaged VMG Health to conduct the study to determine the needs and feasibility of creating a new healthcare facility in Dunklin County.
-The study is underway and expected to be completed in Spring 2025.
+The study is complete and the project is proven feasible.

 To learn more about Bootheel Healthcare Foundation visit their website: bootheelhealthcarefoundation.org